 the clearing of smoke in the air?
 It's not like the hungry,

-Does it matter, I thought, if something at NASA is rhymed?
+Does it matter if something at NASA is rhymed?
+And besides,

-They do wonders on little enough; & there's bigger fish to be fried.
+They do wonders on little enough, and there's bigger fish to be fried.

 Still, it was the place where change once hung out,